Starting Lessons Right - Voice

 5. Learning in an Appropriate Setting

 Not only is it necessary to have a qualified teacher, but also having an optimal learning environment is very important.
 With ½ to 1 full hour of lesson time per week, a professional school environment can produce better results since all of the time is focused on learning music and all of the tools and materials necessary are already in place.
 Although a traveling teacher sounds like a good idea for convenience sake, the reality is that there are distractions like phones, pets, or other kids which sometimes make concentrating difficult.
 It is also common during a lesson to have a situation come up where a specific problem needs to be addressed.
 With a complete library of musical materials and references readily available a teacher teaching at an academy can address the problem immediately rather than putting it off until the next week.
 Hearing peers who are at different levels of progress can also inspire students.

 A lot of people do not realize when they are singing a note a little out of tune.
 For a singer, this is a real problem.
 People may not understand what isn't right when they hear someone sing a little off pitch, but they will know something isn't quite right.
 Younger students, should rely on the teacher to tell them if the note is not correct, but teenagers and adults can practice hitting notes perfectly by using an electronic chromatic tuner.
 It will show if you are singing sharp (high) or flat (low) and allow you to adjust to the pitch, producing a green light that means you are in tune.

-A chromatic tuner will usually cost between $15 and $30 depending on the brand, and will save you tons of time, frustration, and embarrassment by showing you if you are singing in tune.
+A chromatic tuner will usually cost between $15 and $30 depending on the brand, or a tuning app for your phone is even less, and will save you tons of time, frustration, and embarrassment by showing you if you are singing in tune.

 7. Making Practice Easier